 Ex.)
 For: Adopt the Safe Harbor Agreement for Whitehats.
 Against: Take no action.

-7. Create Adopting Addendum and Exhibit F – Following a decision to adopt the Safe Harbor Agreement for Whitehats, complete and formalize an Adopting Addendum and Exhibit F (“Adoption Form”) with respect to at least the items specified in Section 1.2(b), along with any other potential modifications contemplated by the provisions of the Safe Harbor Agreement for Whitehats or otherwise deemed necessary by the Protocol Community.
+7. Create Adopting Addendum and Exhibit F – Following a decision to adopt the Safe Harbor Agreement for Whitehats, complete and formalize an Adopting Addendum and Exhibit F (“Adoption Form”) with respect to at least the items specified in Section 2.2(f)(i), along with any other potential modifications contemplated by the provisions of the Safe Harbor Agreement for Whitehats or otherwise deemed necessary by the Protocol Community.

 Ex.)
-Though the Safe Harbor Agreement for Whitehats contemplates a minimum list of Exploits, provided in Section 2.3(c), the Protocol Community may wish to make additional Exploits subject to the terms of this Safe Harbor Agreement for Whitehats may do so in its Adopting Addendum and in Exhibit F.
+Though the Safe Harbor Agreement for Whitehats contemplates a minimum list of Exploits that will be subject to an Eligible Funds Rescue, the Protocol Community may wish to make additional Exploits subject to the terms of this Safe Harbor Agreement for Whitehats may do so in its Adopting Addendum and in Exhibit F.

 EXHIBIT C